germancutraro/Git-Command-Guide/README.md

 git diff
 </pre>

-### See all the files that are in the Staging Area ⭕
+### See all the changes that happened between the staging area file and the commited file ⭕

 <pre>
 git diff --staged